⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 15%

-Revenue from intellectual property licensing and associated engineering support and maintenance.
+Revenue from intellectual property licensing, support, maintenance, and royalties.

 🎯 WHY THIS MATTERS